 What you will need to do to extend your lease

-Instruct a conveyancer/solicitor to serve the Council with a Section 42 Notice under the Leasehold Reform, Housing & Urban Development Act 1993, as amended.
+Instruct a conveyancer or solicitor.
+They will serve the Council with a Section 42 Notice under the Leasehold Reform, Housing & Urban Development Act 1993, as amended.

 How much will it cost?